Aristotle's views on women: Rational capacity

 Sophia M. Connell (2021) holds that Aristotelian biology "sets women up for intelligence" and "does not curtail [them] either intellectually or morally."
 The term akuron ("unauthoritative") thus denotes an external lack of legal force: a wife's decisions "cannot make it that her own decision affects others' actions," even though her reasoning is intact.
 Because the husband "delegates whole domains … to his wife," she must deploy phronēsis in running the household.
 Male rule, Connell concludes, rests only on women's lesser "spiritedness," not on any deficit of reason.

 Several writers emphasise the moral agency Aristotle still grants.
 Hursthouse uses his account of friendship (philia) to show how wives cultivate virtue inside their allotted sphere, while Baker argues that the household virtues women practise are indispensable to the city's overall moral economy.

 Deslauriers links the judgement that women "lack authority" to Aristotle's biology of colder, matter‑providing females and hotter, form‑imparting males.

 Natural hierarchy and household rule

 Aristotle embeds sexual hierarchy in what he calls the natural order of the polis.
 Like organs serving one body, differentiated functions enable the community to reach its end (telos).
+Aristotle’s justification for this hierarchy is based on his teleological view that everything possesses a natural purpose; assigning women supportive roles rather than giving them positions that could direct the goals of the polis.
 Thus "male rule and female obedience," writes María L. Femenías, appear in Aristotle as "necessary for attaining the aims of the polis."
 Darrell Dobbs adds that Aristotle ranks the husband's authority below the monarchic power of the master yet above the "royal" guidance of the father, giving each household dyad a mode of rule proportionate to the ruled partner's rational capacity.
+In this system, social roles are viewed as a natural result of biological differences, this supports the idea that hierarchy seen in the household should be the same as the hierarchy within the government.